How Much Gold Has Ever Been Mined?

 1961: Microchips engineered at Bell Labs in the USA use gold bonding wire.
 The first manned spaceflight also used gold to protect instruments from radiation in the same year.

-1967: The South African Kruggerand is introduced.
+1967: The South African Krugerrand is introduced.
 It allows for private ownership of gold.
 1999: European central banks declare that gold will remain an important element of their reserves.
 Fifteen such banks agreed to the first Central Bank Gold Agreement.

 2010: Gold price sustains record 35 separate successive highs as Fiat currencies are undermined by inflation fears.

-Beside these landmark achievements, gold also found various other uses such as in the medical field where it is now being used for arthritis treatment and heart surgeries etc. Besides wealth and health uses, it is also of cultural significance to us.
+Besides these landmark achievements, gold also found various other uses such as in the medical field where it is now being used for arthritis treatment and heart surgeries, etc. Besides wealth and health uses, it is also of cultural significance to us.
 Gold has truly been elementary in our progress and continues to do so as we discover more and more about it.
 Even retirement plans can include gold as a part of a well-rounded long-term plan.
 Gold IRA’s are becoming more and more popular.